Sel-A/HOW-2-SDL3-QUICK-n-EZ-WINDOWS-EDITION-/README.md

 ## WHAT IS THIS????
 This is a quick and sleezy, nice and breezy SDL3 tutorial.
 My OS is Windows 11 (Desktop Version) and the SDL version I'm using is 3.2.20, so I apologize incase anything updates and coders are confused.

+Ok well, admittantly a 2 to 2 1/2 hundred lines of text and a few paragraphs are a lot to take in, but honestly most of the information needed to draw a bunch of pixels onto your screen is right here, plus I'll even drop you all the code to play around with and use, so really isn't the extra unexpected length just a slight trade off?
+Whatever, disregarding my deceptive tactics, I'm here to help you and myself when I eventually do forget this, or not idk.
+Its better to be prepared and have nothing happen, than to be unprepared and have everything happen.

+## ANY CONCERNS WITH THIS BEFORE I MOVE ON???
+My favorite household pet is a rabbit.
+I take neither side on the cat vs dog debate, as I consider the role of the rabbit in house hold pet and center of attention to be well above cats or dogs.
+Oh yeah and the slight verbosity, if that's even a word.

+## no like with the tutorial
+oh nah its good, lil wordy tho

+its out of neccesity so take what you want from that

 ## ANYTHING IMPORTANT TO KNOW BEFOREHAND?
-Please note that I'm not trying to be all nitty gritty and exacting with a bunch of numbers and so on, I'm going for more of an informal and straight forward tutorial here so I do apologize (again) if you don't get what you're looking for here or have any problems.
+In this guide/tutorial/hold my hand and tell me about this story momma/how-2-ez I'm going for more of an nonprofessional (because informal kinda holds a more negative connotation towards me), forward and yet cautious tutorial here so I do apologize (again) if you don't get what you're looking for here or have any problems.
 There will always be the wiki (https://wiki.libsdl.org/SDL3/FrontPage) and youtube AND reddit AND stackoverflow, so I guess try there?
 Also this is for c/c++.
 Idk, just felt I needed to say that incase people use other languages for SDL.
+Never seen it before though.

 ## ANYTHING ELSE?
-At the time I'm writing this, SDL3 is still somewhat knew so please do have some patience and maybe even try to experiement with SDL2 as it has been significantly more explored by the SDL community and could be a much better pick for you.
+At the time I'm writing this, SDL3 is still somewhat new so please do have some patience and maybe even try to experiement with SDL2 as it has been significantly more explored by the SDL community and could be a much better pick for you.

 # PREREQUISITES IF THATS HOW YOU SPELL IT
 ## COMPUTER SPECIFICATIONS YO